JavaScript Array : Object

 Example:

-Calls callback for each item in this and passes the return value of callback as the previous parameter to the next callback invocation.
+Calls callback for each item in this in ascending order (0 to length-1).
+It passes the return value of callback for the i-1th item as the previous parameter for the ith item.
 Returns the result from the last call to callback.
 If initialValue is not specified, callback will first be called on this[1] with previous set to this[0].
 The Array passed to callback is the this of the call to reduce.

 Example:

-Calls callback for each item in this in reverse order and passes the return value of callback as the previous parameter to the next callback invocation.
+Calls callback for each item in this in descending order (length-1 to 0).
+It passes the return value of callback for the i+1th item as the previous parameter for the ith item.
 Returns the result from the last call to callback.
 If initialValue is not specified, callback will first be called on this[this.length - 2] with previous set to this[this.length - 1].
 The Array passed to callback is the this of the call to reduceRight.

 Example: